cryptomator/jfuse/README.md

 ## Alternatives

-This library is not ready for production use.
-Currently, your best bet would be the awesome [jnr-fuse](https://github.com/SerCeMan/jnr-fuse), which will eventually become the benchmark we want to beat.
+Over the past few years, we relied on [jnr-fuse](https://github.com/SerCeMan/jnr-fuse) ourselves and can recommend using it for platforms that aren't supported by jFUSE.
+It has also become the benchmark that we wanted to beat regarding performance and API design.